 1. Regular 401(k) Withdrawal

 This applies if you are over the age of 59 ½ or, in some cases, over the age of 55.
 Most providers allow regularly scheduled withdrawals on a monthly or quarterly basis.
 When you take money out of a 401(k), the remaining balance can continue to grow depending on your investment portfolio.
-If you wait until you are 70 ½ years old to withdraw, you will have to withdraw required minimum distributions, or RMDs, which are periodic amounts based on life expectancy and account balance.
+If you wait until you turn 73 years old (as of 2023 and age 75 as of 2033) to withdraw, you will have to withdraw required minimum distributions, or RMDs, which are periodic amounts based on life expectancy and account balance.
 You can always withdraw more, but never less.

 Financial advisors usually recommend a withdrawal rate between 2% – 7% a year, but it depends on your needs.
 Consider your life expectancy, expenses, other investments, family situation, employment status and Social Security benefits.
 You can calculate the potential outcome by assessing your account balance and current budget.
 We suggest looking at how a 4% withdrawal rate would add up, and adjusting from there.